Funding during the pandemic

 To support the installation of bollards, physical barriers or screens, NHSE&I made a £300 payment to all pharmacies, except distance-selling pharmacies.
 This funding comes from outside the global sum.

 The majority of contractors received this payment on 1st May 2020.
 Whilst it was not itemised on the FP34 Schedule of Payments, the NHS Business Services Authority (NHSBSA) sent letters to contractors confirming the payment.
-Any contractors who temporarily closed their pharmacy for more than two weeks since 31st March 2020 but made adjustments for social distancing prior to or shortly after the closure, needed to claim the £300 payment by 5th August 2020 using the appropriate NHSBSA claim form.
+Any contractors who temporarily closed their pharmacy for more than two weeks since 31st March 2020 but made adjustments for social distancing prior to or shortly after the closure, were required to claim the £300 payment by 5th August 2020.

 PSNC welcomes the £300 contribution and is continuing to press NHSE&I to fully recognise the costs of introducing these important protective measures for pharmacy staff and patients.
 PSNC had been pressing NHSE&I to recognise the costs of installing protective barriers for pharmacy staff.
 Some contractors are reporting high prices for protective screens but many have been able to source these at reasonable prices and sometimes on a cost-only basis from suppliers looking to support the NHS through the pandemic.